-The $102M Arkansas Healthcare, Higher Education, Public Safety, & Research Integrated Broadband Initiative funded through the NTIA Broadband Technology Opportunities Program is now named Arkansas e-Link.
-This project will upgrade, expand, and integrate fragmented, limited bandwidth broadband networks by offering 474 community anchor institutions substantial broadband upgrades, added broadband equipment and connectivity to a fiber backbone to meet broadband needs in healthcare, higher education, public safety, and research in unserved, underserved, and economically distressed areas in Arkansas.
+The $102M Arkansas Healthcare, Higher Education, Public Safety, & Research Integrated Broadband Initiative funded through the NTIA Broadband Technology Opportunities Program is now named UAMS e-Link.
+This project upgraded, expanded and integrated fragmented, limited bandwidth broadband networks by offering 474 community anchor institutions substantial broadband upgrades, added broadband equipment and connectivity to a fiber backbone.
+It was designed to meet broadband needs in healthcare, higher education, public safety, and research in unserved, underserved, and economically distressed areas in Arkansas.

-In the first year of funding, UAMS CDH reached a major milestone through the approval of its Environmental Assessment, and the proposed project was found to have no significant impact on the environment, allowing engineers to begin the implementation of the network design.
-Completing the Environmental Assessment also allows Arkansas e-Link to proceed in acquiring grant-funded equipment and bandwidth, the primary deliverables of the grant-funded initiative.
-These resources will be installed at network sites over the next two years.
+In the first year of funding, UAMS Center for Distant Health, now the Institute for Digital Health & Innovation (IDHI), reached a major milestone through the approval of its Environmental Assessment, and the proposed project was found to have no significant impact on the environment, allowing engineers to begin the implementation of the network design.
+Completing the Environmental Assessment also allowed UAMS e-Link to proceed in acquiring grant-funded equipment and bandwidth, the primary deliverables of the grant-funded initiative.

-UAMS CDH also hired 12 professionals to manage, plan, and implement Arkansas e-Link.
-The grant-funded staff have spent the first year of the program’s implementation preparing each of the network sites for broadband connections and equipment.
-In doing this, they have begun soliciting and choosing vendors, fiber routes, and interactive video equipment through publically disseminated requests for proposals.
-The Arkansas e-Link staff have begun contacting the sties for assessment and will soon visit sites to prepare each facility for upgraded broadband capable of telemedicine activities by providing project introduction materials, including a slideshow, fact sheet, and a memoranda of agreement for equipment and broadband circuits.
-Another major outlet of information to the public and participating partners is the Arkansas e-Link website, which went live in October 2010.
+UAMS IDHI also hired 12 professionals to manage, plan, and implement UAMS e-Link.
+The grant-funded staff spent the first year of the program’s implementation preparing each of the network sites for broadband connections and equipment.
+In doing this, they solicited and chose vendors, fiber routes, and interactive video equipment through publically disseminated requests for proposals.
+The UAMS e-Link staff visited sites to prepare them for upgraded broadband capable of telemedicine activities by providing project introduction materials, including a slideshow, fact sheet, and a memoranda of agreement for equipment and broadband circuits.
+Another major outlet of information to the public and participating partners is the UAMS e-Link website, which went live in October 2010.

-Over the next fiscal year, program managers will collaboratively work with vendors, end-users, and UAMS Network Management to establish or upgrade broadband in preparation for installation of interactive video equipment.
-Once the equipment is installed, the program managers will build relationships with end-users to encourage utilization of the interactive video equipment by making site visits, providing additional training, and offering application recommendations.
-Further goals of the next year include:
+e-Link program managers continually work with vendors, end-users, and UAMS Network Management to establish or upgrade broadband in preparation for the installation of interactive video equipment.
+Once the equipment is installed, program managers build relationships with end-users to encourage utilization of the interactive video equipment.
+They make site visits, provide additional training and offer application recommendations.